k-eeer/androidAppTest/readme.md

-This is a demo of Appium GUI mode,  which tests a android calculator application with an action (9+9)
+This is a demo of Appium in Python,  which tests a android calculator application with an action (9+9)

  will be 18 or not.
-The recored action can be recorded as a python script.
+And saves the final snap shot.

 # Environment and Prerequisites: